steadybit/docs-public/install-and-configure/install-outpost-agent/migration-breaking-changes.md

 # Migration Breaking Changes

 * The "Deployment Readiness"-Widget will no longer be added automatically.
-You must add a "Pod Count Metrics" step, set a duration, and select deployment targets you want to observe during experiment execution.
+You must add a "Pod Count Metrics" step, set a duration, and select deployment targets you want to observe during an experiment run.

 ![Deployment Readiness Widget](deployment-readiness.png)

 ![Pod count metrics step](pod-count-metrics.png)

 * The "Kubernetes Event Log"-Widget will no longer be added automatically.
-You must add a "Kubernetes Event Log" step, set a duration, and select a cluster you want to observe during experiment execution.
+You must add a "Kubernetes Event Log" step, set a duration, and select a cluster you want to observe during an experiment run.

 ![Kubernetes Event Log](kubernetes-event-log.png)
 ![Kubernetes Event Log Step](kubernetes-event-log-step.png)